John Lawrence Grattan: Grattan Battle

 The Indian leader requested that Lt.
 Grattan have soldiers go and retrieve James Bordeau to translate, as Auguste would not translate correctly, and, he was intoxicated.
 One of the Indian leaders, Man-Afraid-Of-His-Horse, went and retrieved Bordeau.
 Before Bordeau arrived, the tension between Lt.
 Grattan and Conquering Bear had increased.
-Bordeau quickly realized before he reached the meeting spot that violence was obviously not going to be avoided, and he turned back.
+Bordeau quickly realized before he reached the meeting spot that violence was obviously unavoidable, and he turned back.

 At some point, Lt.
 Grattan ordered his two artillery pieces turned to point at the village.
 Immediately hundreds of warriors surrounded the soldiers.
 An up-and-coming young warrior at the time, Red Cloud led a group of warriors around to flank the soldiers.
 Bordeau again decided to go and see what he could do to halt any violence.
 When he reached about twenty five yards distance from the meeting spot, he observed the flanking movements of the Indians, and could hear the heated exchange between Lt.
 Grattan and Conquering Bear, he again retreated.
 Bordeau returned to his trading post, where he told all traders inside to load their weapons, as a fight was coming.

 Lt.
 Grattan concluded his meeting, and was apparently intending on departing, as Conquering Bear turned and walked toward his lodge.
 Before Lt.
 Grattan reached his detachment, a nervous soldier fired into some approaching warriors, wounding one man.
 Grattan initially moved to his artillery.
 His gun crews were the first to fall, being hit by a volley of arrows.
 Lt.
 Grattan died near to the artillery.
 His force, now down to 18 men, banded together and attempted to reach a rocky area where they could make a stand.
 They had to cross an open prairie before reaching that point, and encountered Red Cloud's warriors in between.
 The remainder of Grattan's force were quickly overwhelmed and annihilated.